 #2.
 Overall Condition

 If the listing agent says this house is in excellent condition and it’s not (SURPRISE!
 This happens a lot) – you should base your offer on that.
 When the condition is worse than expected, but you still love the bones of the house, make an offer at a lower price.
-But, please know that when you do this – you can’t beat them up during inspections.
+But, please know that you can’t beat them up during inspections when you do this.

 When you are looking at homes, look at the overall condition of the property.
 All offers should be based on what you can see is wrong.
 If you notice the roof shingles are falling off, factor that in now.
 The sellers may not want to make repairs if you already got them down on price.

 Comps (aka comparables) are the houses that have sold in the last 180 days in your neighborhood.
 You and your New Orleans real estate agent should be factoring in what other houses have sold for.
 If everything around you is selling for over list price, you may have to up your offer.
 But if houses are selling for far less, then adjust accordingly.